Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Many people will have these in their toolboxes already.

-However, a wide range of different screw sizes may be required, especially for securing the plate to your TV.
+However, there are many different screw sizes, especially for securing the plate to your TV.

-If you are missing the correct fixings, the better brands will send you what you need if you contact their helpdesk.
+So, if you don’t have the correct fixings, the better brands will send you what you need if you contact their helpdesk.

 You will only need a stud finder if you have drywall with wooden studs.
 And, even then, there are ways of finding the studs without buying a tool: